 After you choose your provider, you need to select a credential in the drop-down menu.
-As mentioned earlier, since you can link multiple accounts for the same platform, this gives you the option to select which credential you want to use.
+Since you can link multiple accounts for the same platform, this gives you the option to select which credential you want to use.

-You can choose a combination of Dimensions and Metrics from the ones provided in the drop-down menu.
+You can choose a combination of metrics and dimensions from the ones provided in the drop-down menu.

-Keep in mind that these are provided by the Google API (in this specific case) and Cognetik has no control over the selection of metrics and dimensions that are displayed, as the connector acts like a pipeline that transfers data from your platform in Tableau, without processing it.
+Keep in mind that these are provided by the Google API (in this specific case), and Cognetik has no control over the selection of metrics and dimensions that are displayed.
+The connector acts like a pipeline that transfers data from your platform in Tableau without processing it.

 You also have the option to select a segment you created in Google Analytics.

 In terms of granularity, you can choose between:

 You can also select a Timezone for your data and choose between a Preset or a custom date range using the 'Start Date' and 'End Date.'

 Our connector also includes the option to use Date Expressions for all connectors, which is frequently used for Adobe Analytics data.
 Here's more information on Date expressions.